giantswarm/docs/src/content/basics/nodepools/index.md

 ## Definition

-A node pool is a set of one or more nodes within a Kubernetes cluster that share a same configuration (instance type, CIDR range, etc.).
+A node pool is a set of nodes within a Kubernetes cluster that share a same configuration (instance type, CIDR range, etc.).
 Each node in the pool is labeled by the node pool's name

 ## Advantages